 Employee turnover is a natural part of any business, but there is a right and a wrong way to handle it.
 When businesses focus on employee experience, they seem to think that this means focus on employees when they join.
 But true employee experience focuses on the entire end to end journey of an employee life cycle.
 This means that an employee leaving the organisation is still part of employee experience.
 Sadly, many businesses get this part of employee experience wrong.
 The reason is that they fail to communicate effectively with the team that a person is leaving.
-They act like someone leaving is some super-secret thing that cannot be discussed or mentioned, and this leads to a lack of trust from not just the employee leaving, but also the wider team.
-After all, they know their employer is not be completely honest with them.
+They act like someone leaving is some super-secret thing that cannot be discussed or mentioned, and this leads to a lack of trust not just from the employee leaving, but also the wider team.
+After all, they know their employer is not being completely honest with them.
 So how should a business communicate when an employee decides to leave?

 Share the news immediately

 When an employee resigns it is incredibly important to share this news with the team as soon as possible.
 This is not just because it is required to create a positive employee experience, but it is incredibly practical and helpful to the business as a whole.
 One of the main reasons why so much knowledge is lost during a handover is because there is very rarely a proper handover in place.
-This is because, most organisations usually insist on not letting the wider team know someone is leaving until the last minute and so naturally something is going to get forgotten.
+This is because most organisations usually insist on not letting the wider team know someone is leaving until the last minute and so naturally something is going to get forgotten.
 By ensuring everyone knows that an employee is leaving, it means everyone who interacts with the person knows they need to make sure everything is in place to ensure a smooth transition for when that person moves on.

-The other reason it is important to share the news of a resignation immediately is because forcing an employee to keep something like this a secret actually puts them under a lot of pressure, especially when going through a transition is already incredibly hard.
-If they are not allowed to tell people, they will be on calls talking about project due in 3 months knowing they are not going to be there.
+The other reason it is important to share the news of a resignation immediately is because forcing an employee to keep something like this a secret actually puts them under a lot of pressure, especially when going through a transition that is already incredibly hard.
+If they are not allowed to tell people, they will be on calls talking about projects due in 3 months knowing they are not going to be there.
 The organisation basically forces them to lie to their colleagues.
 It is not a nice feeling.
 It also then causes employees in the wider organisation to cast doubt on the transparency of leadership.
 After all, if they are trying to keep something as simple as an employee leaving to join another company a secret, what else are they not telling their employees?!

 Keep it positive